dictation-toolbox/dtactions/README.md

 ## Notes About Packaging for Developers

 The package is specified in `pyproject.toml` and built with [flit](https://pypi.org/project/flit/).
-The build_package command (a batch file in the root folder of dtactions) builds a source distribution.

-`py -m flit build` builds the package.  `py -m flit publish` publishes to [Python Packaging Index](https://pypi.org/).
+`py -m flit build` (or just `flit build`) builds the package.
+A github action publishes to  publishes to [Python Packaging Index](https://pypi.org/).

-Version numbers of the packages must be increased before your publish to [Test Python Packaging Index](https://test.pypi.org/) or .
-These are specified in **init**.py in `src/dtactions`.
-Don't bother changing the version numbers unless you are publishing.
+Version numbers of the packages must be increased before your publish to [Python Packaging Index](https://pypi.org/).

-If you are going to publish to a package index, you will need a .pypirc in your home directory.
-If you don't have one, it is suggested you start with pypirc_template as the file format is rather finicky.